WangHongshuo/ImageWidget-Qt/README.md

 ![](https://github.com/WangHongshuo/Readme_Images_Repository/blob/master/ImageWidget-Qt/ImageWidget-Qt_2.gif)
 ## Change Log: ##

+## 2018.01.17: ##

+Added macro to fix Chinese character gibberish problem when using MSVC.

+添加宏修复MSVC下中文乱码问题。

 - 2018.01.16:

 Updated zoom in and out image function and now the image will be zoomed in or out center on the cursor postion.